Pole Barn, Pole Building, Pole Shed, Post Frame Construction

 Post Frame construction maybe the most ideal to insulate and maintain suitable year round working conditions.
 Yet a Fabric Covered building will give you the most under roof space for your money and also provide more favorable conditions than a pole shed by providing natural light with out the need to turn on lights during the day and remove the condensation and dripping common in pole buildings.

-Many homesteaders and business owners will find it makes sense to build a smaller insulated pole barn and a larger fabric covered hoop style building thus reducing both their upfront construction cost and their long-term maintenance and heating costs as well.
+Many homesteaders and business owners will find it makes sense to build a smaller insulated steel workshop and a larger fabric covered hoop style building thus reducing both their upfront construction cost and their long-term maintenance and heating costs as well.
 When you choose a quality fabric covered building it will be nearly maintenance free and provide open spans to around 200 feet and can run from tens to hundred of feet in length and be easily lengthened in the future.

 The Best of Both Worlds